Dracophyllum fiordense: Ecology

 Dracophyllum fiordense is one of several species that the flightless bird kākāpō (Strigops habroptilus), feeds on.
-One 1977 thesis found "kakapo signs", or chew marks, caused by the lower mandible on the lateral buds (shoots) of D. fiordense.
+One 1977 thesis found "kākāpō signs", or chew marks, caused by the lower mandible on the lateral buds (shoots) of D. fiordense.
 The technique they employ – specifically on D. fiordense – is an incision into the leaf buds with their beaks followed by eating the leaf bases through the incision.
 In the Fiordland region, which was where the kākāpō's last wild population was located (before subsequent conservation efforts), D. fiordense, along with other Fiordland Dracophyllum species such as D. menziesii, D. longifolium, and D. uniflorum, is an important source of food for the parrot.

-The seeds of D. fiordense are small enough to be dispersed by the wind and one 2010 paper in New Zealand Journal of Ecology found pollination is likely achieved by insects.
+The seeds of D. fiordense are small enough to be dispersed by the wind and one 2010 paper in New Zealand Journal of Ecology concluded pollination is likely achieved by insects.
 Species flammability within the Dracophyllum genus was analysed in a 2020 study published in New Phytologist.
 D. fiordense was found to be one of the least flammable plants across the genus, attaining the lowest burning time, mean maximum temperature, ignition score, and mean burnt biomass, and conversely having the greatest mean moisture content in its leaves.
 Since D. menziesii, its closest relative, grows in drier open areas and is more flammable than D. fiordense, which grows in high rainfall forests and shrubland and has low flammability, researchers suggested that this trait may have been determined by the species' environment.
 Deer were found to feed on D. fiordense in two studies, conducted in 1975 and 1982 respectively, on Secretary Island in Fiordland.
 The first study found its foliage was eaten the 17th most; the second found that its branches were the 10th most chewed, among other plants in the area.